Self-guided Bike Tour of Portugal's Castles and Wine

 Welcome to Arraiolos!
 We meet this afternoon at your first charm hotel, built in a wonderful 16th century convent.
 We will fit bicycles and go over route details.
 Take a walk around the center of Arraiolos and admire the castle while tasting a delicious pasteis de toucinho or relax in the hotel swimming pool before dinner on your own.

 Cycle from Arraiolos to our guesthouse out of Evora

 Before leaving Arraiolos you can climb to the castle for unforgettable views.
-Pedal on rolling terrain to reach a cheese, jam and liqueur farm (optional).
-Further on you may want to visit a winery also famous for its carriage collection.
+On your ride, you may want to visit a winery also famous for its carriage collection.
 You will sleep at our guesthouse tonight.
-Dinner si included.
+Dinner is included.
 Daily mileage: 45 km (28 miles)